The Role of Platelet Homeostasis in a Novel Topical PRP Formulation

 Research output: Contribution to journalArticlepeer-review

-1 Scopus citations
+2 Scopus citations

 Abstract

-BACKGROUND: Topical platelet-rich plasma (PRP) must demonstrate stability to insure biologic activity in aesthetic medicine.
-OBJECTIVE: The objective of this research was to evaluate the role of platelet homeostasis in a novel PRP topical cosmetic formulation to provide facial appearance improvement.
-METHODS: The stability of the topical PRP formulation was evaluated in vitro followed by clinical in vivo testing.
+Background: Topical platelet-rich plasma (PRP) must demonstrate stability to insure biologic activity in aesthetic medicine.
+Objective: The objective of this research was to evaluate the role of platelet homeostasis in a novel PRP topical cosmetic formulation to provide facial appearance improvement.
+Methods: The stability of the topical PRP formulation was evaluated in vitro followed by clinical in vivo testing.
 The in vitro evaluation examined platelet stability and morphology over a 90-day period within the preservative cosmetic base utilizing ELISA and light microscopy (LM)/scanning electron microscopy (SEM).
-The in vivo clinical study enrolled 20 subjects in a 120-day double blind split face study to evaluate the effect of 5–7x concentrated PRP compared to 2–3x concentrated PRP on facial photoaging.
+The in vivo clinical study enrolled 20 subjects in a 120-day double blind split face study to evaluate the effect of 5-7x concentrated PRP compared to 2-3x concentrated PRP on facial photoaging.
 Cosmetic effect was evaluated by the subject and the dermatologist investigator on a 5-point ordinal scale at baseline, week 8, and week 16.
-RESULTS: 90-day stability for the topical PRP formulation was verified via ELISA and LM/SEM.
+Results: 90-day stability for the topical PRP formulation was verified via ELISA and LM/SEM.
 ELISA showed the PRP was more inactive than control conditions via analyte concentration curves (PDGF-AB, EGF, and P-Selectin).
 LM/SEM demonstrated the PRP had less aggregation/activation over time within the cosmetic base and that refrigeration is superior to room-temperature storage thus delaying full platelet degranulation.
 The in vivo clinical study demonstrated parity between 20ml and 60ml PRP in terms of clinical efficacy.
-CONCLUSION: Platelets remain viable for up to 90 days in a refrigerated cosmetic vehicle with demonstrated topical clinical PRP facial benefits.
+Conclusion: Platelets remain viable for up to 90 days in a refrigerated cosmetic vehicle with demonstrated topical clinical PRP facial benefits.
 PRP kits of 20ml and 60ml volumes for topical PRP are equally efficacious.
-J Drugs Dermatol.
-2020;19(12): doi:10.36849/JDD.2020.5495.

 Original languageEnglish (US)